intel/neural-compressor/examples/pytorch/eager/language_translation/ptq/docs/source/migration.md

 The main breaking change when migrating from `pytorch-pretrained-bert` to `transformers` is that the models forward method always outputs a `tuple` with various elements depending on the model and the configuration parameters.

-The exact content of the tuples for each model are detailled in the models' docstrings and the [documentation](https://huggingface.co/transformers/).
+The exact content of the tuples for each model detailed in the models' docstrings and the [documentation](https://huggingface.co/transformers/).

 In pretty much every case, you will be fine by taking the first element of the output as the output you previously used in `pytorch-pretrained-bert`.